Cody-Learner/aurt.aurutils.based/README.md

 ## May 15 2018
 To simplify testing without risk or cluttering up your system, I've got the container image working pretty well at this point.<br>
-Just git clone the repo: https://github.com/Cody-Learner/Arch-Image.git <br>
-If your Arch install is using systemd, follow the online guide: https://github.com/Cody-Learner/Arch-Image , <br> start the container image and run two onboard scripts following the provided instructions.
+Just git clone the repo: https://github.com/Cody-Learner/Arch-Image.git  If your Arch install is using systemd, follow the online guide: https://github.com/Cody-Learner/Arch-Image , start the container image and run two onboard scripts following the provided instructions.
 These scripts are necessary to keep the image compact enough to distribute here.
 My thinking is if you give aurt a try, soon after you'll be setting it up on your system use!

 ## April 29 2018
 Aurt-setup is now available.
 Screenshot: https://cody-learner.github.io/setup.html<br>